-Workforce support payments will be considered on a case by case basis by the Department.
+Workforce support payments will be considered on a case by case basis only.
 Prior to making any decision in relation to a workforce support payment, the department will take into account the comments and recommendations from the relevant State/Territory Advisory Forum.
 The department's decision in relation to these payments will be final.